alphagov/govuk-design-guide/docs/glossary/attribute.md

   Attributes are captured at a conceptual level in the [content model](/glossary/content-model).

-  Attributes become properties when the model is translated into a [content schema](/glossary/content-schema).
+  Attributes become properties when the model is translated into a [content schema](/glossary/content-schema).'

-  ## Synonyms
+synonym:

-  - Property — a term used in our schemas and codebase
+  '- Property — a term used in our schemas and codebase

   - Field — a term used by publishers to describe the input space in a Content Management System'
+nonPreferred:
+doNotConfuse:
 theme: Information layer
 order: 4
 ---